 During her studies in South Africa, Megan Kahts won prizes in various South African music competitions, winning the First prize in the Phillip Moore Music Competition; and the Second prize (and Mimi Coertse’s Singer’s Award, as well as five other awards) in the UNISA South African Bursary Competition.
 In Europe, she was a winner in the first international Aria Borealis Bodø competition for baroque singing and at the interational Kammeroper Schloss Rheinsberg singing competition, as well as a finalist at the Nico Dostal Operetta Competition.

 As a child, Ms Kahts made her concert debut as a singer at the age of 11, when she was contracted to perform in concert with the Kwa-Zulu Natal Philharmonic orchestra in Durban, South Africa, singing the “Alleluia” from Mozart's Exultate Jubilate.
 She accepted a recording contract at the same age and released two CDs as a teenage soprano, singing repertoire from musicals, operas, oratorios and South African song.
-She has performed with various South African orchestras and has been featured on numerous South African television programmes.
+She has performed with various South African orchestras and has been featured on numerous South African television and radio programmes.